fbpx

 How do sensory scientists conduct sensory testing?

 Sensory scientists learn how to implement the right sensory tests to achieve the right study objectives.
 They conduct statistical analyses on sensory data and report the results in a format understood by technical and non-technical people.
-These professionals require a sensory panel to conduct consumer sensory research or product testing.
+These professionals require a trained sensory panel to conduct consumer sensory research or product testing.
 In the field of sensory science or consumer research, one expert opinion is not sufficient to deliver robust results and draw conclusions.
 The design of the sensory experiment is important to obtain valid results and make decisions about product reformulation or packaging.
 In the past, companies relied on focus groups and consumer surveys.
 With the global nature of the industry and increased market segmentation, the need to add a sensory dimension to the testing to better capture consumer expectations is becoming clear.
 Consumers, when surveyed, talk about their likes and dislikes but also visualize, taste or smell the food and provide feedback to a sensory analyst or market researcher.
 As for food experts, they are hired to objectively rank and describe products to assess their quality and defects.

 When can sensory tests be used?